LucaFilipozzi/keycloak-extensions/require-role-browser-authenticator/README.md

-# require-role-authenticator
+# require-role-browser-authenticator

 ## description

-This authenticator takes inspiration from [Thomas Darimont][thomasd]'s [auth-require-role-extension][authext] but extends upon the concept by allowing the role requirement to be applied to the impersonator rather than the user.
+This browser authenticator takes inspiration from [Thomas Darimont][thomasd]'s [auth-require-role-extension][authext] but extends upon the concept by allowing the role requirement to be applied to the impersonator rather than the user.